naofumi/react_router_rails_spa/documents/introduction.md

 Another way to look at this integration is like this;

 * The traditional approach taken by webpack, esbuild and vite-rails, is to communicate between the React application and Rails via a Rails generated ERB bootstrap HTML.
 For example, Rails-generated CSRF tokens were provided as `meta` tags embedded in HTML.
 * The current approach is to use the React Router generated bootstrap HTML and to add Rails integration through HTTP headers (including cookies) only.
-That's why this gem sends Rails-generated CSRF tokens to the React application using cookies.
+Rails doesn't touch this file and leaves it as is.
+That's why this gem sends Rails-generated CSRF tokens to the React application using cookies – we don't want to modify the HTML itself.

 ### Rake files for automation